haihala/mandarin/cards/README.md

 ## Starter

 Starter cards are the ones one aquires at the start of the game and are relatively basic.
+They have at least one of each generic card type.

 ## Market